CTerena/ECE449-Final-Project-Spam-Email-Detection-Classification-/README.md

 # 🚀 Spam Email Detection System

 ## 📋 Overview
-This project implements a machine learning-based spam email detection system using Python.
-It processes raw email data, extracts features, and trains different classifiers to identify spam emails.
+This project is the final project for ECE449: Machine Learning course at ZJUI (Zhejiang University - University of Illinois at Urbana-Champaign Institute) in Fall 2024.
+It implements a machine learning-based spam email detection system using Python, which processes raw email data, extracts features, and trains different classifiers to identify spam emails.

 ## ✨ Features
 - 📧 Email preprocessing and cleaning